Noel Hicks: Parliament of Australia

 In 1980 he was elected to the Australian House of Representatives as the National Country member for Riverina, based on Broken Hill.
 He was the first non-Labor MP ever to represent Broken Hill in the Australian Federal Parliament, but he moved with his family to the larger town of Griffith the following year after committing to do so during the election campaign.
 At the Federal Election held in March 1983, despite defending a margin of only 0.5%, he retained the seat in the face of strong swings elsewhere to the eventual Hawke-Keating Labor Government.

 Riverina was further enlarged in 1984, and renamed as the Division of Riverina-Darling.
 Hicks overcame another notional Labor majority, as well as former Country Party Member John Sullivan — now representing the Liberal Party — to win it.
 He was reelected for this seat in 1987 and 1990 against spirited Labor opposition in the form of his Broken Hill mayoral successor Peter Black.

 Riverina-Darling was abolished in 1993, with Griffith and Wagga Wagga being combined in a recreated Riverina, while Broken Hill was transferred to the neighbouring Division of Parkes.
-After declining a Liberal proposal to move to the Senate, Hicks opted to contest the new Riverina, now a safe conservative seat, despite some commentators' predictions that traditional Liberal voters in Wagga Wagga would hesitate to vote for a Nationals candidate from Griffith.
-However, he won the seat easily, relegating the Liberal candidate, future-Senator Bill Heffernan, to third in the count behind the ALP candidate, former Wagga Wagga Mayor Pat Brassil.
+After declining a Liberal proposal to move to the Senate, Hicks opted to contest the new Riverina, now a safe National seat.
+Despite some commentators' predictions that traditional Liberal voters in Wagga Wagga would hesitate to vote for a National candidate from Griffith, Hicks won the seat easily.
+He relegated the Liberal candidate, future-Senator Bill Heffernan, to third in the count behind the Labor candidate, former Wagga Wagga Mayor Pat Brassil.

 He held this seat for two more terms until retiring in 1998.